 Unlike newly-planted trees and shrubs that are typically covered with a thick layer of mulching, grass seed doesn’t require as much covering.
 Applying an excessively thick layer of straw over your newly-seeded lawn will inhibit seed growth by preventing much-needed sunlight from reaching the soil.

-A thick layer of straw – with its excessive moisture retention properties – makes for a perfect habitat for growth of fungal organisms like mushrooms.
+A thick layer of straw – with its excessive moisture retention properties – makes for a perfect habitat for the growth of fungal organisms like mushrooms.
 These fungi further choke out your growing grass seeds, thus inhibiting seedling development.

 The rule of thumb is this: if you can’t see the soil through your straw covering, you’ve probably applied too much and should cut back on some of it.